ethereum-optimism/community-hub/src/docs/developers/integration.md

 This process involves two primary sub-steps:

 1. Compile your contracts with the OVM Solidity compiler.
-2. Deploy and test your contracts onto the local L2 node.
+2. Deploy and test your contracts onto the local L2 node using `optimism-integration`.

 If you're using [hardhat](https://hardhat.org), our preferred development environment, this can all be done with the use of some handy plugins we've built.
 For the rest of this documentation, we'll expect you to have your Solidity contracts ready to go.